Grand Theft Auto VI: Setting and characters

-Vice City, a fictionalised version of Miami, is featured in Grand Theft Auto VI.
+Grand Theft Auto VI is primarily set in Vice City, a fictionalised version of Miami.

-Grand Theft Auto VI is an action-adventure game set within an open world.
-Its fictional US state of Leonida, based on Florida, includes Vice City, (Note: Vice City was previously featured in Grand Theft Auto (1997) and was the main setting of Grand Theft Auto: Vice City (2002) and Grand Theft Auto: Vice City Stories (2006).)
-Grassrivers, and the Leonida Keys, based on Miami, the Everglades, and the Florida Keys, respectively; as well as Ambrosia, Mount Kalaga National Park, and Port Gellhorn.
-The game world parodies 2020s American culture, with satirical depictions of social media and influencer culture, modern law enforcement tactics and technology such as police body cameras, and references to internet memes such as Florida Man.
+Grand Theft Auto VI is set within the fictional US state of Leonida, based on Florida; its map is reported to be three times larger than the playable area of Red Dead Redemption 2.
+The map includes Vice City, (Note: Vice City was previously featured in Grand Theft Auto (1997) and was the main setting of Grand Theft Auto: Vice City (2002) and Grand Theft Auto: Vice City Stories (2006).)
+Grassrivers, and the Leonida Keys (inspired by Miami, the Everglades, and the Florida Keys, respectively).
+Additional locations include Ambrosia, Mount Kalaga National Park, and Port Gellhorn.
+The game world parodies 2020s American culture, with satirical depictions of social media and influencer culture, law enforcement tactics and technology like police body cameras, and references to Internet memes such as Florida Man.

-The story follows a criminal couple: Jason Duval, who worked for local drugrunners in the Leonida Keys after serving in the Army; and Lucia Caminos, the series's first non-optional female protagonist, (Note: Several sources described Lucia as the series's first female protagonist; Grand Theft Auto (1997), the Game Boy Color version of Grand Theft Auto 2 (2000), and Grand Theft Auto Online (2013) featured optional female playable characters, the first two being avatars without unique dialogue from the male options and the third being mute.) who was imprisoned at Leonida Penitentiary after fighting for her family from Liberty City.
-Following a failed bank robbery, the duo encounter a state-wide conspiracy and are forced to protect each other.
-Other characters include: Cal Hampton, Jason's paranoid friend; Boobie Ike, who runs a business empire in Vice City; Dre'Quan Priest, owner of the record label Only Raw Records with Boobie; Bae-Luxe and Roxy, a musical duo signed to Only Raw under the name Real Dimez; Raul Bautista, a seasoned bank robber; and Brian Heder, a longtime drug runner and Jason's landlord.
+The story follows a criminal couple: Jason Duval, who worked for local drug runners in the Leonida Keys after serving in the Army; and Lucia Caminos, the series' first non-optional female protagonist, (Note: Several sources described Lucia as the series's first female protagonist; Grand Theft Auto (1997), the Game Boy Color version of Grand Theft Auto 2 (2000), and Grand Theft Auto Online (2013) featured optional female playable characters, the first two being avatars without unique dialogue from the male options and the third being mute.) who was imprisoned at Leonida Penitentiary after fighting for her family from Liberty City.
+Following a failed bank heist, the duo encounters a state-wide conspiracy and are forced to protect each other.

+Other characters include: Cal Hampton, Jason's paranoid friend; Boobie Ike, who runs a business empire in Vice City; Dre'Quan Priest, owner of the record label Only Raw Records with Boobie; Bae-Luxe and Roxy, a musical duo signed to Only Raw under the name Real Dimez; Raul Bautista, a seasoned bank robber; and Brian Heder (Stephen Root), a long-time drug runner in the Keys and Jason's landlord.